ziolko/active-store/README.md

 // Returns a promise for query for given parameters query.getAsync("hello" ,"world");

+// Prefetch data - use it if you're sure that the data will be needed soon query.prefetch("hello", "world") ;

 // Invalidate query for given parameters - will mark data as stale
 // and refetch if any component uses the query (either directly, or
 // through activeComputed)